On My Mind (Ellie Goulding song): Commercial performance

 In the United Kingdom, "On My Mind" debuted at number seven during the week dated 1 October 2015, becoming the highest new chart entry and Goulding's 10th top-10 entry.
 The following week it climbed to number six, before peaking at number five a week later.
 In the United States, "On My Mind" debuted at number 22, the week's highest debut, in addition to Goulding's highest debut on that chart.
 It also debuted at number five on Digital Songs with 78,000 copies sold, and at number 44 on Streaming Songs with 4.6 million streaming.
 It has since reached number 13, and as of February 2016, it has sold 809,000 downloads.
 In Australia, the song started at number 15 on the ARIA Charts and climbed to number seven the following week, becoming her third top-10 solo entry and sixth overall; it reached number three in its third week.
-In New Zealand, the song also proved to be successful, debuting at number five and peaking at number four.
+In New Zealand, the song debuted at number five and peaking at number four.
 It also peaked inside the top 10 in Finland, Ireland and Scotland, while it reached the top 20 in Belgium, Denmark, Hungary, Netherlands, Norway and Sweden.